API Reference - @liveblocks/emails

 Inline styles to apply to the link element.

-Similarly to on the client, you can resolve users and room info, making it easier to render your emails.
+Similarly to on the client, you can resolve users, group info, and room info, making it easier to render your emails.
 For example, you can resolve a user’s ID into their name, and show their name in the email.

 Each element in the comment body can be styled with custom CSS properties, if